mturk/svcbatch/README.md

-The simplest way to obtain the version information is to right click on the `svcbatch.exe` from Windows File Explorer and click on the Details tab.
+The simplest way to obtain the version information is to right click on the `svcbatch.exe` from Windows File Explorer, click on Properties, and then on the Details tab.

 Another way to get SvcBatch version and build information